-Manisha is a young girl who graduated with good grades in her University and is struggling to be employed.
+Manisha is a young girl who graduated with good grades in her University and is still struggling to be employed.
 While Kanika with the same grades got a good job.
-The point of difference- Kanika has received vocational education while Manish has not.
+The point of difference is that Kanika has received vocational education while Manish has not.

-As reports claim that 95% of Indian technical graduates are unemployed.
-Currently, little to no opportunity for skill education is given to approximately 80% of new workers entering the workforce.
+Reports claim that only 45% of Indian graduates are employable.
+Currently, little opportunity for skill education is given to approximately 80% of new workers entering the workforce.
 Only 2% of the workforce in our country receives formal vocational training.

-The top institutions and educational organisations should pay attention to how talent acquisition is evolving.
+The top institutions and educational organisations have to pay attention to the evolving talent acquisition process.
 The emphasis has turned to experiential learning as large organisations realise how crucial it is to hire the best personnel.
 The capacity to read the market’s pulse and use that understanding is essential.

-Unfortunately, it is challenging to close this gap due to the slow educational system and students’ aimless behaviour.
+It is challenging to close this gap due to barriers in the educational system.
 The goal in this situation is to strengthen students’ learning experiences by incorporating practical knowledge into the educational framework.
 For India, skilling can raise living standards and make the country a global leader in skills hub.

 What is Vocational Education?